 Type of Request: Three-year extension of the FERC-730 information collection requirements with no changes to the current reporting requirements.

-Type of Respondents: Public utilities that have been granted incentive based rate treatment for specific transmission projects under the provisions of 18 CFR 35.35(h) must file the FERC-730.
+Type of Respondents: Public utilities that have been granted incentive based rate treatment for specific transmission projects under provisions of 18 CFR 35.35.

 FERC-730: Report of Transmission Investment Activity